cdl-geneseo/geneseo-dictionary/J/Jitt.md

 # Jitt

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Jitt

 Created by  Unknown User (wlf1), last modified by  Unknown User (jtd8) on May 07, 2019

 Jitt: n. acronym for &quot;just in time teaching,&quot; used most frequently by biology students.
 This word has become obsolete.Likely specific to Geneseo.As of 2012, 5% of students surveyed know this word.
 5% believe it is of local origins.(Endress, G-M, 2012)As of 2019, 0% of students surveyed know this word.
 0% believe it is of local origins.(Dilcher, G-M, 2019)